Contour Errors: Ego-Centric Matching for 3D Multi-Object Tracking Performance Evaluation: Related Work

 \section{Related Work}

-{\parskip=0pt \textit{Object Detection Metrics}: Metrics for the evaluation of object detection have significantly evolved in automated driving.
-These metrics are essential for the robust evaluation of 3D perception tasks.
-Traditional metrics such as Precision, Recall, and Average Precision (AP) remain state-of-the-art for 2D evaluation, often utilizing the IoU thresholds to determine the detection quality~\cite{lin2014microsoft,nallapareddy2023evcenternet, lang2022hyperbolic}.
-However, in 3D object detection, specialized metrics are required to capture the complexity of spatial orientation, depth, and velocity.
-Metrics such as mean Average Precision (mAP)~\cite{qi2018frustum}, widely used in datasets such as KITTI~\cite{geiger2012we} and Waymo Open Dataset~\cite{sun2020scalability}, extend IoU-based evaluation to the 3D domain.
-The nuScenes Detection Score (NDS)~\cite{caesar2020nuscenes} further enhances mAP by integrating attributes such as orientation, velocity, and object attributes, reflecting the dynamic nature of real-world driving.}

-Recently proposed metrics such as \cite{ravi2023addressing, chen2020piou, zhang2023shape, kumar2024similarity} aim to address the limitations of IoU in 3D object detection.
-Some focus on improving challenging scenarios with minimal overlap between bounding boxes, whereas others were introduced to target-oriented bounding boxes, combining angle and IoU metrics for improved alignment.
-Additionally, \cite{zhang2023shape} focuses on the inherent properties of bounding boxes, such as shape and scale, and has been proposed to address shortcomings in geometric relationships typically ignored by conventional IoU-based approaches.
-These advancements underline the increasing focus on metrics aligning with autonomous systems' safety-critical goals.
+{\parskip=2pt \textit{Overlap-Based Matching Metrics}: Recently proposed metrics such as \cite{ravi2023addressing, zhang2023shape} aim to address the limitations of IoU in 3D object detection.
+Notably, Generalized IoU (GIoU)~\cite{8953982} augments IoU with a penalty based on the smallest enclosing box, while Distance-IoU (DIoU) and Complete-IoU (CIoU)~\cite{Zheng2019DistanceIoULF} incorporate CPD and aspect-ratio terms, respectively.
+These variants were designed primarily as differentiable \emph{training losses}.
+Their utility as \emph{evaluation-time matching criteria} in 3D MOT has received less attention.
+Additionally, \cite{zhang2023shape} focuses on the inherent properties of bounding boxes, such as shape and scale, and was proposed to address shortcomings in geometric relationships that conventional IoU-based approaches ignore.
+These advancements underscore the growing focus on metrics that align with the safety-critical goals of autonomous systems.}